When the Ship Comes In: Live performances

 Shortly after Dylan wrote the song, he and Baez performed it together at the March on Washington on August 28, 1963, as heard on Dylan's Live 1962-1966: Rare Performances From The Copyright Collections album (2018).
 Dylan later performed the song at Carnegie Hall on October 26, 1963; this performance was included on The Bootleg Series Vol. 7: No Direction Home: The Soundtrack (2005).

 Dylan performed the song during Live Aid on July 13, 1985, accompanied by Keith Richards and Ron Wood of the Rolling Stones.

 The song was performed by the Clancy Brothers at The 30th Anniversary Concert Celebration, at Madison Square Garden in New York City on October 16, 1992.

-Cover versions
+Other versions

 Peter, Paul and Mary released "When the Ship Comes In" as a single in 1965.
 Billboard described this version as an "exciting rouser from the pen of Bob Dylan with an outstanding performance by the trio."
 Cash Box described it as "a rhythmic, fast-moving bluesy ditty on warm-hearted somewhat euphoric theme."
 Record World called it "a moving Bob Dylan song" and that there is "joy, joy, joy in [the trio's] voices."

-In 1972, Arlo Guthrie covered the song for the album Hobo's Lullaby, with an organ backing Guthrie.
-The Pogues covered it on their 1996 album Pogue Mahone, as an upbeat Irish-trad tune with Spider Stacy on vocals.
+In 1972, Arlo Guthrie recorded the song for the album Hobo's Lullaby, with an organ backing Guthrie.
+The Pogues recorded it on their 1996 album Pogue Mahone, as an upbeat Irish-trad tune with Spider Stacy on vocals.